-She considers herself as a colorist.
-She paints with oils using a combination of palette knives and brushes.
+Angie Brooksby is a contemporary American painter born in 1965, living and working in Paris.
+In 1986, Angie moved to Florence in Italy and eventually established her own studio/gallery in the historical Florence’s gallery district.
+Later on she decided to settle down in Paris in 2007.
+Angie Brooksby paints in series with the two most iconic being contemporary Paris landscapes and New York City.
+Angie Brooksby considers herself as a colorist.
+Brooksby paints with oils, using a combination of palette knives and brushes.
 The artist also think of herself as a contemporary realist painter.
 However, the twenty years Angie Brooksby lived and painted in Tuscany made her paintings unique.
 The Tuscan colorists, in particular Llewlyn Lloyd, inspired in Angie Brooksby a desire to paint differently from what she had learnt at the Beaux Arts.
 Equally important to her technique is the theory of Michel Eugene Chevreul: the simultaneous contrast of colors.
-Today, her paintings are part of important corporate collections including Gables Residential (USA), Brown and Foreman (USA), Neufchatel (Japan), Florence Life (Japan) as well as several private collections in USA, Europe and Japan.
+Today, Angie’s paintings are part of important corporate collections including Gables Residential (USA), Brown and Foreman (USA), Neufchatel (Japan), Florence Life (Japan) as well as several private collections in USA, Europe and Japan.

 To know more about the paintings and prices fill out our contact form right under and we’ll quickly get back to you